Amish way of life: Education

 The Amish do not educate their children past the eighth grade, believing that the basic knowledge offered up to that point is sufficient to prepare one for the Amish lifestyle.
 Almost no Amish go to high school, much less to college.
 In many communities, the Amish operate their own schools, which are typically one-room schoolhouses with teachers (young unmarried or married men and women) from the Amish community.
-In Indiana, most children will go to public schools from kindergarten to eighth grade.
-These schools provide education in many crafts, and are therefore eligible as vocational education, fulfilling the nationwide requirement of education through the 10th grade or its equivalent.
+In Indiana, Amish Children go to public schools from kindergarten to eighth grade.
+These schools provide education in many crafts and therefore qualify as vocational education, fulfilling the nationwide requirement of education through the tenth grade or its equivalent.

 There are Amish children who go to non-Amish public schools, even schools that are far away and that include a very small Amish population.
 For instance, there have been some Amish children who have attended Leesburg Elementary School in Leesburg, Indiana (about 12 mi from Nappanee, Indiana), because their families lived on the edge of the school district.
 In the past, there have been major conflicts between the Amish and outsiders over these matters of local schooling; for the most part, they have been resolved, and the educational authorities allow the Amish to educate their children in their own ways.

 Sometimes, there are conflicts between the state-mandated minimum age for discontinuing schooling, and the younger age of children who have completed the eighth grade.
 The Amish claim that educating their children beyond eighth grade is a violation of their religious beliefs, and so, have been granted exemptions of this mandate.
 In the past, in comparisons of standardized test scores of Amish students, the Amish have performed above the national average for rural public school pupils in spelling, word usage, and arithmetic.
 They performed below the national average in vocabulary.

 On May 19, 1972, Jonas Yoder and Wallace Miller of the Old Order Amish, and Adin Yutzy of the Conservative Amish Mennonite Church, were each fined $5 for refusing to send their children, aged 14 and 15, to high school.
 In Wisconsin v.
 Yoder, the Wisconsin Supreme Court overturned the conviction, and the U.S. Supreme Court affirmed this, finding the benefits of universal education do not justify a violation of the Free Exercise Clause of the First Amendment.